ivgi/Assignment2/readme.md

 To login to a docker container do:
 ->sudo docker exec -it ${container_id} bash

-# General Solution Description
-We are listening for post requests on /camel/push endpoint.<br/>
-The initial json I call it Input.
-The Input has format described in /resources/schema.json<br/>
-When an Input arrives it is first validated against /resources/schema.json then it is sent to the websockets endpoint.<br/>
-For the websockets we have configured the following endpoint: /stream/push<br/>
-Then the Input is sent asynchronously to an ActiveMq queue called gol.input.
-There it is stored until consumed by our consumer. <br/>
-The consumer listens on gol.input and after a message arrives it is transformed from json to pojo then transformed to another pojo called Output.<br/>
-(We use demo.gol.Game class to play the game of life with the input and the end result is the output.
-Please see authors notes if you are interested later.
-For now just skip this part).<br/>
-The output is persisted in mysql database using jpa and hibernate as implementation.

-# Technical Solution Description
-Technology stack is:<br/>
-Spring-boot<br/>
-ActiveMq as a temp storage and queue<br/>
-Mysql as a database<br/>
-Atmoshpere library for websockets communication<br/>
-Apache Camel as a service integration framework<br/>
-Jpa with Hibernate as an ORM<br/>

-Important classes:
-demo.route.FalconAssignmentRout - describes the route our Input travels in order to become an output persisted in MySql.
-All communication and protocols are abstracted as a camel components. demo.validation.JsonValidationProcessor - json validation handler, because the default one is not good.
-Credentials and configuration properties are stored in application.properties file.

 #Resolved Issues

 Issue 1:
 Currently there is a bug in the atmosphere-runtime library which produces an exception with WARN level on startup.<br/>
 Then the atmosphere continues to work as excepted.<br/>